-Virtuosity, creativity, courage, experiment, questioning… In short, Oğuz Büyükberber’s solo album “are” combines all the ingredients that make a piece of work totally unique!
+Virtuosity, creativity, courage, experiment, questioning… In short, Oğuz Büyükberber’s solo album “ara” combines all the ingredients that make a piece of work totally unique!
+You’ll find the best ruby slot here, you have time to get it!

 Okan Aydın / Cazkolik